Common Workers Compensation Injuries

 Attorney Richard Jaffe Helps Injured Employees Get Back on Track

-It’s difficult to put a price tag on back injuries, repetitive stress injuries, a heart attack, stroke or any other type of injury sustained while on-the-job.
-But at the Law Offices of Richard A. Jaffe, LLC, we understand that this practice is the way that Workers’ Compensation works.
+It's difficult to put a price tag on back injuries, repetitive stress injuries, a heart attack, stroke or any other type of injury sustained while on-the-job.
+But at the Law Offices of Richard A. Jaffe, LLC, we understand that this practice is the way that Workers' Compensation works.
 It puts a value on things where cost is truly impossible to calculate.
-Every day, injured workers in Philadelphia and across the five-county area face the following types of injuries after being hurt at work:
+Every day, workers in Philadelphia and across the five-county area face the following types of injuries:

 It is important to seek treatment right away, even if you think your injury or condition is minor.
-Receiving full Workers’ Compensation benefits requires that you show a direct connection between an accident at work or your work activities and the injury.
+Your health comes first, and immediate medical intervention may prevent long-term damage.
+Moreover, receiving full Workers' Compensation benefits requires that you show a direct connection between your work activities and the injury.
 Waiting too long to seek treatment may give your employer reason to doubt your claim and deny the benefits you need.
-Additionally, seeking treatment for workplace injuries right away may prevent long-term damage.
+That's why you need a workers' compensation attorney with experience and integrity on your side.

 The most common type of injury suffered on the job is back injury.
 Whether you are regularly lifting, carrying or moving heavy objects, working a construction job that puts a lot of stress on your back or standing on an assembly line, your job can take a toll on the health and integrity of your back.
 When you cannot work because of back pain caused by your job, you have a right to seek monetary benefits to cover lost wages as well as medical expenses.
 We can help get all the benefits that you deserve.

 We handle all types of back injury claims arising on the job, including:

 - Sprains, strains and soft tissue injury, as well as herniated discs